edap/ofxRaycaster/README.md

 #### intersectsPlane

 It checks for the intersection between a ray and an `ofxraycaster::Plane`.
+See `example-3D`.

 ```cpp
 bool intersectsPlane(ofxraycaster::Plane plane, float & distance);